sibevin/random_token/README.md

     RandomToken.gen(32, :friendly => true)
     # "fjx5WTb4wbPmbwb7b4szzY4szfrqtJLj"

-There is a convenient method "genf" which using `:friendly => true` by default.
+The default `:friendly` option is false.
+There is a convenient method "genf" using `:friendly => true` by default.

     RandomToken.genf(32)
     # "kPafJh5gHAPJjYsssjW7yhthPr4Zg4t3"